Robot Carnival: "Deprive"

 In "Deprive", an alien invasion of robot foot soldiers attacks a city and kidnaps people, including a young girl.
 Her companion, an android, is damaged, but retains her locket.
-A human with superhuman abilities is then seen; he goes through waves of robots before being stopped by two powerful robots.
+A human with superhuman abilities is then seen and goes through waves of robots before being stopped by two powerful robots.
 Captured by the alien leader, he is tortured, but it is also revealed to be the android from earlier, now upgraded into a combat android with a human disguise.
 Defeating the two powerful robots and the alien leader, he rescues the girl.
 Running through the wasteland carrying her, the girl eventually wakes up and recognizes his new form because of the locket he still has.